Shreyannsh/ALCONN/README.md

 Features -

 - User can upload images.
-  User can Like Post.
+  -User can Like Post.
-  User can Comment & Reply on post.
+  -User can Comment & Reply on post.
 - Edit & Delete Post
   User can edit and delete his/her post.
 - User Feed